JeSappelleRoot/KPathwayFinder/README.md

 - [Informations retrieved from KEGG](#informations-retrieved-from-kegg)
 - [Verbose mode](#verbose-mode)

-KPathwayFinder is an automated request tool on KEGG databases (Kyoto Encyclopedia of Genes and Genomes, https://www.genome.jp/kegg/).
+KPathwayFinder is an automated Python 3 tool on KEGG databases (Kyoto Encyclopedia of Genes and Genomes, https://www.genome.jp/kegg/).
 From a list of KO ortholog numbers, the script returns the molecular function of the KO as it is referenced in the KEGG Orthology database, the numbers and names of the pathway(s) containing this function, as well as their classification in the BRITE functional hierarchy.

 >**If you encounter any bugs, please provide the command used and the source file**

 # How to use it

 KPathwayFinder is a very simple tool.
-You need to specify :
+You only need to specify :
 - `--input` argument which indicate source file, wich contains enzyme list
 - `--output` argument which indicate output file (**.txt or .csv extension**), which will contains the result of the search about pathways

+- `--format-only` can be used to format a raw CSV file, add CSV header and `NA` for missing values (view [format-only section](#format-only-mode-command-line))
-> You can also use `-v` argument to increase verbosity of KEGG library (view [Verbose mode](#verbose-mode) section)
+> You can also use `-v` argument to increase verbosity of KEGG library (view [verbose mode](#verbose-mode) section)

 # Before use it

 KPathwayFinder can be very slow due to KEGG library.
-For example, with a source which contains 20 000 enzymes codes, **the total process of the script will take approximately 7h** (depends of your internet connection).
+For example, with a source filewhich contains 20 000 enzymes codes, **the total process of the script will take approximately 7h** (depends of your internet connection).

-It's recommanded, if you have a large file of enzymes codes, to split your source file in several small files.
+It's recommanded, if you have a large file of enzymes codes, to split your source file in several small files, and merge final files.

 # Requirements